Using Custom Spark Runtime Docker Images Through API/CLI

 credentials.

-following command or the API request to create the credentials.
-These credentials are
+command or the API request to create the credentials.
+These credentials are stored as a

-- Create a resource for the registries which do not require any authentication.
+- Create a resource for the registries that do not require any authentication.
 If using

 a public Docker registry or if the Docker registry is in the same environment, for